 Using the Shape Tool, click on the curve to reveal the node.
-Then click on the third icon in the third icon is needed, so that option will be highlighted.
+Then click on the third icon in the highlighted.
 Hold the Alt key and drag the Bezier control point that's closest to the curve needing adjustment until the two control points are in a straight line: